eik-lib/website/docs/client.md

 ###### import-map

 This field is used to configure the location of any import map files to be used when creating bundles.
-The field should be an array and can hold any number of url strings pointing to locations of import-map files that will be downloaded and merged together
+The field should be an array and can hold any number of url strings pointing to locations of import-map files that will be downloaded and merged together.

 _defining a single import map file_